To view PDF files, you will require Adobe Acrobat Reader.

 No. You must use estimates.
 These distances get included in your total distance, and your prorate percentage for the jurisdiction is calculated by dividing the estimate into the total distance.
 This will not result in a net increase in your IRP fees.
 This effectively decreases the prorate percentages for all other jurisdictions because they are calculated based on total distance.

 Report your distances from your IFTA report from the previous year.
-In addition to those distances, estimate a reasonable distance in any jurisdiction where you think you might need to travel on your IRP application.
-It is cheaper and simpler to register for any jurisdiction you might visit at registration time, rather than purchase trip permits or add the jurisdiction to your IRP application mid-year.
+In addition to those distances, estimate, using the Estimated Distance Declaration Method 1 or Method 2, in any jurisdiction where you think you might need to travel on your IRP application.
+It is less expensive and simpler to register for any jurisdiction you might visit at registration time, rather than purchase trip permits or add the jurisdiction to your IRP application mid-year.
 If you choose to add the jurisdiction mid-year, this will require replacing all existing cab cards for each vehicle in the fleet, and it will cost you additional fees.
 If you do this at the beginning of the year, your distances get added to your total distance, and your prorate percentages are determined as if your estimated distance were actual distance.
 This is why it is financially advantageous to estimate distances for any jurisdiction you might travel to in the coming year.

-If you are estimating distances for the coming year, because you want a jurisdiction to be listed on your cab card but have not travelled there before, establish a reasonable distance estimate by determining the length of a round trip through the jurisdiction and multiplying that number by the expected frequency of your trips to that jurisdiction and the number of vehicles in the fleet.
+If you are estimating distances for the coming year, because you want a jurisdiction to be listed on your cab card but have not travelled there before, use the Estimated Distance Declaration Method 1 or Method 2 to establish the applicable distance for the jurisdiction.
 Don't forget to indicate a "P" for prorate, and an "E" for estimate on your IRP application beside the distance for this jurisdiction.
 Jurisdictions where you are estimating for the second renewal period in a row will be calculated as second year estimates.
-If you are having difficulty determining your estimated mileage, please contact your local Prorate Office for assistance.
+If you are having difficulty determining your estimated mileage, please contact your local Ontario IRP Office for assistance.

 No. We do not recalculate fees based on whether or not you actually travelled to a jurisdiction.
 Essentially, the fees you paid to that jurisdiction should have been paid to other jurisdictions.
 If you remove that jurisdiction from your application the following year, your registration fees will go to the jurisdictions that should receive them instead of the one where you have not travelled.
 If you need to estimate distances in that jurisdiction again, you will be charged extra fees for your IRP registration.
 Fees for second-year estimates are calculated differently than regular fees.
 When you estimate distances a second time for the same jurisdiction, we do not include these distances in our calculation of the total distance travelled.
 Instead, we take the second-year estimated distance, and divide it into the total distance travelled, to determine the extra fee.
 The estimated mileage for these jurisdictions is added to the existing mileage from the renewal.
 This figure is used to calculate the prorate percentages for those jurisdictions being estimated for a second year and will be used to calculate the registration fees.